MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/Labs/06-use-dax-time-intelligence.md

 In this lab, you'll create measures with DAX expressions that involve time intelligence.

+In this lab, learn how to:

-You will learn how to use various time intelligence functions to manipulate filter context that specific concerns dates.
+ - Use various time intelligence functions to manipulate filter context that specific concerns dates.

 **This lab should take approximately 15 minutes.**